pytorch/serve/docs/metrics_api.md

 # Metrics API

 Metrics API is a http API that is used to fetch metrics in the prometheus format.
 It is listening on port 8082 and only accessible from localhost by default.
 To change the default setting, see [TorchServe Configuration](configuration.md).
-The metrics endpoint is on by default and returns Prometheus formatted metrics when [metrics_mode](https://github.com/pytorch/serve/blob/master/docs/metrics.md) configuration is set to `prometheus`.
+The metrics endpoint is enabled by default and returns Prometheus formatted metrics when [metrics_mode](https://github.com/pytorch/serve/blob/master/docs/metrics.md) configuration is set to `prometheus`.
 You can query metrics using curl requests or point a [Prometheus Server](#prometheus-server) to the endpoint and use [Grafana](#grafana) for dashboards.

 By default these APIs are enabled however it can be disabled by setting `enable_metrics_api=false` in torchserve config.properties file.
 For details refer [Torchserve config](configuration.md) docs.